Table of Contents

 Export and Run

 Another way to test the scene is to export it to a binary format and run it in the ezPlayer.
-You do so using Scene > Export and Run... or by pressing CTRL+R.
+You do so using the Export button on the right or by pressing CTRL+R.

 Export and Run